europeana/Labs/api/linked-open-data/FAQ.md

 How can data.europeana.eu contribute to these goals ?

 First, Linked Data is a data-publishing technique that enables related data to be connected and makes it easily accessible using common Web technologies.
-See this [White Paper](http://pro.europeana.eu/c/document_library/get_file?uuid=cb417911-1ee0-473b-8840-bd7c6e9c93ae&groupId=10602)for further discussion on the scientific interest of Linked Data for the Europeana community.
+See this [White Paper](http://pro.europeana.eu/c/document_library/get_file?uuid=cb417911-1ee0-473b-8840-bd7c6e9c93ae&groupId=10602) for further discussion on the scientific interest of Linked Data for the Europeana community.

 Second, Linked Open Data realises this in an <i>open</i> manner, where everyone can access, re-use, enrich and share the data published.
 See this [business document](http://pro.europeana.eu/c/document_library/get_file?uuid=374c381f-a48b-4cf0-bbde-172cf03672a2&groupId=10602) for further explanation on why Europeana and its partners should open the metadata they gather from all around Europe, and the [Support for open data](http://pro.europeana.eu/support-for-open-data) section of our site for general information on Europeana's efforts.
-You may also be interested in this [paper](http://www.museumsandtheweb.com/mw2012/papers/sharing_cultural_heritage_the_linked_open_data)at Museum &amp; the Web that gives interesting context and pointers to current Linked Open Data developments.
+You may also be interested in this [paper](http://www.museumsandtheweb.com/mw2012/papers/sharing_cultural_heritage_the_linked_open_data) at Museum &amp; the Web that gives interesting context and pointers to current Linked Open Data developments.

 ###What does our Linked Open Data look like?
 The data served by data.europeana.eu is generated from the metadata Europeana has harvested using the Europeana Semantic Elements (ESE)(http://pro.europeana.eu/technical-requirements)</a>.
 To make this data amenable to Linked Data publishing, we have converted it to the [Resource Description Framework (RDF)](http://en.wikipedia.org/wiki/Resource_Description_Framework) format, and structured it using the [Europeana Data Model](http://pro.europeana.eu/edm-documentation).
 We give more detail on the EDM data we publish on the [technical details page](http://pro.europeana.eu/technical-requirements).